Skip to content Skip to navigation

 Regional Sports Infrastructure Program – Latrobe

-Sporting venues in the Gippsland region are set for exciting upgrades through the Victorian Government's Regional Sports Infrastructure Program, ensuring it remains a key destination for sports, entertainment and community activities.
+Sporting venues in the Latrobe region are set for some exciting upgrades through the Victorian Government's Regional Sports Infrastructure Program, ensuring it remains a key destination for sports, entertainment and community activities.

 These upgrades will modernise facilities and support the region’s athletes, sporting clubs and community organisations.